A Story Before I Dive in on How to Take Action

 Unlike the medical experts at the luncheon who spoke only in abstract terms, tell a compelling, personal story that’s meaningful to your listeners.
 Draw them in to your cause to motivate them to join you on this journey.

 The Power of Connecting With People

 How many times have you pressed “delete” when a mass email comes in asking for something?
-But if you receive a personal ask from a friend, you’ll open the email and at least read it.
-And what if that friend asked for a few minutes of your time to talk or meet?
-Once you get past that initial, I-don’t-have-time, feeling you’d probably agree to meet or talk.
+But if you receive a personal ask from a friend, you’ll open the email and at least read it, right?
+And what if that friend asks for a few minutes of your time to talk or meet?
+Once you get past that initial, I-don’t-have-time, feeling you’ll probably agree to meet or talk.

 Strive to make that personal connection, because that’s when you’ll have the best chance to engage and enlist people to your cause.
 Show them why your cause is important to them and offer a positive vision of what’s possible.